Pediatric Dentistry of Brooklyn’s COVID-19 Response

 We ask that only one parent per family enter the office to accompany each visit.
 We also ask that children who are not seeing the dentist not be brought along to the dental visit.

-- If you, your child, or household member is experiencing flu-like symptoms, loss of taste/smell, fever, or has had recent exposure to COVID19, please call the office to reschedule your child’s appointment.
+- A COVID19 screening questionnaire will be completed at appointment confirmation via email.
+If, prior to your appointment, you, your child, or a household member experiences ANY COVID-19 symptoms, or had recent exposure to COVID19, please call the office to reschedule your child’s appointment.

-- Upon entry to our office, all patients and caregivers, as well as all doctors and office staff, will be screened for fever using touchless thermometer, and asked about COVID19-related symptoms.
-Any individuals with COVID19-like symptoms or a fever of at least 100.3° F will be asked to return home (Please note that the CDC defines a fever as ≥100.4°F)
+- Upon entry to our office, all patients, and caregivers, as well as all doctors and office staff, will be screened for fever using touchless thermometer.
+Any individuals with COVID19-like symptoms or a fever of at least 100.3° F will be asked to return home (Please note that the CDC defines a fever as ≥100.4°F.)

 - All visitors must sanitize their hands immediately upon entering the office using one of the hand sanitizing stations throughout the office.
 Face coverings must be worn by all staff and parents throughout the appointment.

-We are utilizing iQAir HealthPro Plus Air Purifiers and Surgically Clean Air surgical filters in the common areas, as well as in each dental treatment room, which clean air more effectively than regular HEPA systems.
+We are utilizing Swiss iQAir HealthPro Plus Air Purifiers in the common areas, and Surgically Clean Air surgical filters in each dental treatment room.
+These sanitize air at a much higher standard than regular HEPA filtration systems.
 This allows us to filter and clear all air in the operatories more completely of any potential aerosolized emissions.
-These powerful air purifiers filter and clear the air faster than the current CDC recommendations for air changes per hour (ACH).
-Together, these measures greatly reduce any aerosol issue being present throughout the entire dental office.
+These powerful air purifiers filter the air faster than the current CDC recommendations for air changes per hour (ACH).
+Together, these measures greatly reduce aerosol issues throughout the entire dental office.

-The building has recently renovated the bathrooms on our floor and they are sanitized throughout the day as well for the safety of all visitors.
+The building has recently renovated the bathrooms on our floor, and they are sanitized throughout the day for the safety of all visitors.
 Please note that the bathroom inside our office must now be limited to staff and employees for the foreseeable future.

-We feel strongly that every parent needs to feel comfortable with the steps being taken regarding the overall situation.
-In spite of all these necessary changes, we want to ensure that your child’s dental visit remains as smooth as possible.
+We want every parent to feel comfortable with the steps being taken to minimize health risks during these unprecedented times while we continue to provide the highest quality dental care in our child friendly environment.
 We are committed to the highest standards of patient safety, comfort and care.
-We thank you in advance for your patience, understanding and flexibility during this unique time.
+We thank you in advance for your patience, understanding and flexibility during these challenging times.